VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 ### Watch mode

-As another example, pass `--watch` to `scala-cli` to watch all source files for changes, and then re-run them when there is a change:
+As another example, pass `--watch` to Scala CLI to watch all source files for changes, and then re-run them when there is a change:

 ```bash ignore
 scala-cli --watch HelloScript.sc